Audit the Content You Have to Identify the Content You Need to Enhance the Buyer Journey

 Once you’ve completed your content audit, you now have a comprehensive record of every piece of content.

-Knowing what you have allows you to easily execute several key steps toward building a successful content strategy:
+Knowing what you have allows you to move toward building a successful content strategy:

-- You can now pinpoint specific pieces of content from the audit that can simply be taken and reused immediately.
+- You can now pinpoint specific pieces of content from the audit that can be reused immediately.
 Think about email drip campaigns or social media content–all relevant content from your audit can be used toward these impactful lead-generation efforts.

 - You can now identify any gaps in stages of the buyer’s journey and begin focusing on creating content that can fill those gaps, improve overall lead generation, and elevate your brand as a thought leader.